In today's ever-evolving digital landscape, the study of cryptocurrencies and blockchains goes far beyond their financial implications.

 2.3 - Mathematics

-Learning about cryptocurrencies and blockchains reinforces mathematical concepts such as cryptography, data analysis, and probability.
 Students gain hands-on experience in analysing transaction data, calculating hash functions, and understanding the mathematical principles behind blockchain consensus algorithms.
-This deepends a deeper understanding of mathematical applications in real-world scenarios.

 See part 3 social and cultural subjects: History, Social Studies, and Communication, and Art and Design.